luismartinezs/todo-app-vue-api/README.md

 ### Docker

-Have docker running in your machine, and be logged in with your docker id
+Have docker running in your machine, and be logged in with your docker id Make sure postgresql is not running locally or it will keep the required ports busy

 ```
 docker-compose build
+docker-compose up -d
+docker-compose down # Bring down the containers
 ```